The Pitfalls Of An Abrasive Personality: Causes And Consequences

 • Difficulty with empathy: Abrasive individuals may struggle to place themselves in other people’s shoes, and, as such, may lack consideration for how their words or actions may impact those around them.

-• Offensive humour: They may use offensive language, tell offensive jokes, or make offensive comments, which can make people feel uncomfortable or offended.
+• Offensive humor: They may use offensive language, tell offensive jokes, or make offensive comments, which can make people feel uncomfortable or offended.

 • Quick to anger: Abrasive individuals may react to personal situations with anger that is disproportionate to the circumstances, leading to a heated argument or conflict.